-Audit fees paid (or payable), \$81 800 GST exclusive (2022: \$79 900), relate to the Auditor-General's Department work performed under the PFAA.
-The Auditor General's Department uses the services of Ernst and Young for the audit.
-No other services were provided by the Auditor-General's Department.
+Audit fees paid (or payable), \$68,500 GST exclusive (2023: \$81 800), relate to the Audit Office of South Australia work performed under the PFAA.
+The Audit Office of South Australia uses the services of Ernst and Young for the audit.
+No other services were provided by the Audit Office of South Australia.

-13) Higher education superannuation costs
+13. Higher education superannuation costs